 The Parker Ranch on the Big Island was, once upon a time, the largest ranch in the united states.
 Their history is interwoven with that of the American presence in Hawaii, and they remain one of the biggest ranches on the Island.

-The main reasons why people visit the parker ranch are:
+The main reasons why people visit the Parker Ranch are:

 - Parker Ranch 4th of July rodeo

-- Horseback riding and hunting tours, and
+- Hunting tours, and

-Website: Parker Ranch online
+Website: Parker Ranch

 The history of the Parker Ranch